Worldly Product Impact Calculator Methodology

 The impact calculations for Productpack is the Packaging emission factor multiplied by the number of units of each Packaging used in the product.

-The default final assembly finished goods manufacturing impacts (Tier 1) were calculated using a standard emission factor per kilogram of finished product that comes from the World Apparel Life Cycle Database and used in Roadmap to Net Zero report.15 This impact (1.83 kg CO2e/kg of product) uses a global electricity mix that represents the top apparel producing countries and includes electricity consumption (80 percent of the GHG impact of final assembly), thermal energy, and minor sources such as tap water.
-The Final Assembly includes a default transportation leg of 500km by large truck from the Tier 2 facility to the Tier 1 facility.16 The final assembly impact also includes impacts from end of life for all of the material that was lost as scrap during the process of making the final product.
+The default final assembly is applied based on Product Category.
+Products that are fully formed at the Material Production stage (e.g., formed plastic products or plates and bowls) do not have an additional Final Assembly impact assigned.
+For apparel and footwear, finished goods manufacturing impacts (Tier 1) are calculated using a standard emission factor per kilogram of finished product (see the World Apparel Life Cycle Database and used in the Roadmap to Net Zero report.15 The default impacts are 1.83 kg CO₂e per kilogram of apparel and 1.99 kg CO₂e per kilogram of footwear, based on a global electricity mix that represents the top apparel-producing countries and includes electricity consumption (approximately 80% of the GHG impact of final assembly), thermal energy, and minor inputs such as tap water.
+Home textiles use the same factor as apparel.

 Scope 3, Category 4 – Upstream Logistics